-Will Cabinet meeting chaired by Modi decide on snapping Article 35A in J&K?
+Will Cabinet meeting chaired by Modi decide on scrapping Article 35A in J&K?

 New Delhi, Aug 05: Ahead of the crucial Cabinet meeting to be held today, there is speculation rife that a decision would be taken to scrap Article 35A in Jammu and Kashmir.